Two-Factor Authentication is a Simple Step for Extra Online Account Security

-Imagine that you're shopping at computer store and you present a credit card for payment.
-The cashier looks at you and asks, "do you have a photo I.D.? "
+Imagine that you’re shopping at a computer store and you present a credit card for payment.
+The cashier looks at you and asks, “do you have a photo I.D.? “

 Even though it might seem a bit inconvenient to dig into your wallet or purse again to get a driver’s license or school I.D., it’s not too upsetting a request for most people because they know the cashier is taking an extra step to make sure the credit card belongs to them.

 After all, no one else has the authority to use it except you.
 So, when the name on your ID matches the name on the credit card, and the photo on the ID looks like you, the cashier feels safe finishing the transaction.

 You should too, because that extra step of precaution protects your identity and money.

 That’s the idea behind a security step known as two-factor authentication (2FA) in the online world.
 It’s being used on all types of websites—from LinkedIn to Twitter and more—and all types of transactions (email, social media, transactions) all designed to protect your identity.

 On many websites (Google, Outlook.com) the security step is called two-step verification, but it’s the same thing: A changeup in the normal routine of logging in or managing accounts that adds a layer of security.